lucregrassi/ambient-intelligence-labs/README.md

 Lab material for **Ambient Intelligence (80188)**, MSc in Robotics Engineering, University of Genoa.

 Four independent labs.
-Nothing in one lab depends on the output of another, so you can work on any of them without having completed the previous one.
+Nothing in one lab depends on the output of another.

 | | Lab | What you do | How to open it |
 |---|---|---|---|